 Using mobile technology within the delivery of the service improves information flow and enable a quicker response to customer demands.
-Being better able to capture and use information will improve the information we can provide, on a self-service basis, to users and make our service delivery more efficient.
+Implementation of a new asset Management system (Alloy) at the start of 2021 has enabled a better ability to capture and use information and will improve the information we can provide, on a self-service basis, to users and make our service delivery more efficient.